kailaix/ADCME.jl/docs/src/parallel.md

 **Custom Device Placement Functions**

-This syntax is useful and simple for placing operators on certain GPU devices without changing original codes.
+The above placement function is useful and simple for placing operators on certain GPU devices without changing original codes.
 However, sometimes we want to place certain operators on certain devices.
 This can be done by implementing a custom `assign_to_device` function.
-As an example, we want to place all `Variables` on CPU:0 while placing all other operators on GPU:0, the function has the following form
+As an example, we want to place all `Variables` on CPU:0 while placing all other operators on GPU:0, the code has the following form
 ```julia
 PS_OPS = ["Variable", "VariableV2", "AutoReloadVariable"]
 function assign_to_device(device, ps_device="/device:CPU:0")